The

 for and observance of human rights and fundamental freedoms,

-understanding of these rights and freedoms is of the greatest
+a common understanding of these rights and freedoms is of the

 Now, Therefore

-OF HUMAN RIGHTS as a common standard of achievement for all
+HUMAN RIGHTS as a common standard of achievement for all peoples

-peoples and all nations, to the end that every individual
+and all nations, to the end that every individual and every

-and every organ of society, keeping this Declaration constantly
+organ of society, keeping this Declaration constantly in mind,

-in mind, shall strive by teaching and education to promote
+shall strive by teaching and education to promote respect for

-respect for these rights and freedoms and by progressive measures,
+these rights and freedoms and by progressive measures, national

-national and international, to secure their universal and
+and international, to secure their universal and effective recognition

 All human beings are born free and equal in dignity and rights.